 Maximize business opportunities around your telematics and IoT devices.
 Fusebill powers recurring billing & agile monetization through real-time billing communication between your device and the billing engine.

-4. Compliance requirements add to IoT billing complexity
+4. Revenue recognition standard compliance requirements add to IoT billing complexity

 Businesses need to get revenue recognition right.
 Incorrectly stating revenue—intentionally or not—can lead to restating revenue, and even legal ramifications.
 The risk is real, and it’s one no executive wants to take.